thredUP Mystery Box Review

 What I received

 I’m trying out ads and video content on FP2P.
-If you prefer to see a 2-minute video rather than reading about the favorite items I got in the box, you can click on the video below.
+If you prefer to see a 5-minute video of what I received rather than reading them, take a look at the video below.

 I really liked 6/50 items or 12% of the items.
 That’s not a very high percentage in my opinion.
 These are items that are in style and that I think will resell for a profit.
 It didn’t matter to me if I personally liked them or would wear them.